Bowdoin College: 21st century

-In 2001, Barry Mills, class of 1972, was appointed as the fifth alumnus president of the college.

-On January 18, 2008, Bowdoin announced that it would eliminate loans for all new and current students receiving financial aid, replacing those loans with grants beginning with the 2008–2009 academic year.
-President Mills stated, "Some see a calling in such vital but often low paying fields such as teaching or social work.
+On January 18, 2008, Bowdoin announced that it would eliminate loans for all students receiving financial aid, replacing those loans with grants beginning with the 2008–2009 academic year.
+President Barry Mills stated, "Some see a calling in such vital but often low-paying fields such as teaching or social work.
 With significant debt at graduation, some students will undoubtedly be forced to make career or education choices not based on their talents, interests, and promise in a particular field but rather on their capacity to repay student loans.
 As an institution devoted to the common good, Bowdoin must consider the fairness of such a result."